 Traditional hiring models are becoming ineffective, and a rapid transformation to automated recruitment processes is in the works.

 Covid-19 has been the most significant factor in pushing enterprises to accelerate their digital transformation strategies across all operations and functions.
-The growing distributed workforce and evolving customer priorities will also impact the talent needs of the future.
+The growing distributed workforce and evolving customer priorities will also impact the talent acquisition needs of the future.
 In 2021, organizations across sectors and industries scout for talent equipped with emerging skills and capable of delivering post-transformation services.

 However, given the pandemic-induced social distancing protocols putting physical meetings on hold, it has become hard for companies to select high-potential candidates through conventional hiring processes.
 Tech in Asia, which collated 274 responses, mostly from companies in Southeast Asia, said more than 50% of respondents were facing challenges in finding qualified candidates for open roles.